-Just past the varying and beautiful shorelines of Hawaii is an even more beautiful and unique habitat.
+Just past Hawaii’s varying and beautiful shorelines is an even more beautiful and distinctive habitat.
 Hawaii is surrounded by some of the most vibrant wildlife in the world.

 Depending on when you visit, you might be able to see humpback whales giving birth to their young.
 Or, you can visit a wildlife preserve and watch sea turtles come to lay eggs on the beaches.

 If you go a little further out into the ocean, you’ll have an up-close experience with the local dolphins.
 Or, you can scuba and snorkel and get to know the many bright and varied species of fish that call the islands home.